zola-25/zola-25.github.io/_posts/2023-04-03-oauth2-pkce-auth-code-flow.md

     The user then authenticates and grants the Client App the requested *scope* permissions.

     The Authorization Server then creates a temporary Authorization Code, and temporarily saves the *code_challenge* and the *code_challenge_method* with this Authorization Code.
-Later these will be used to verify that the token exchange request belongs to the same Client App, and for the same user, that inititated the process.
+Later these will be used to verify that the token exchange request belongs to the same Client App, and for the same user, that initiated the process.

-    The Authorization Server then redirectes the browser back to the Client App with the temporary Authorization Code:
+    The Authorization Server then redirects the browser back to the Client App with the temporary Authorization Code:

     ```
     https://pkce.authcodeflow.demoapp.com/callback?code=TempAuth0rizati0nC0de&state=OurOAuth2StateString